-On May 18, 1971, plaintiffs, a group of citizens, filed a civil rights lawsuit pursuant to 42 U.S.C. § 1983 in U.S. District Court for the Southern District of New York, alleging that the NPYD was conducting surveillance and intelligence-gathering activities against plaintiffs and the political action groups to which they belonged in violation of plaintiffs’ rights under the Constitution.
+On May 18, 1971, residents of New York filed a civil rights lawsuit pursuant to 42 U.S.C. § 1983 in the U.S. District Court for the Southern District of New York, alleging that the NYPD Special Services Division had conducted unlawful surveillance and intelligence-gathering activities against plaintiffs and the political action groups to which they belonged, in violation of their First Amendment rights.
 Plaintiffs were represented by the Center for Constitutional Rights and private counsel.
 They sought declaratory and injunctive relief.

 The NPYD moved to dismiss the complaint.
 The District Court (Judge Weinfeld) denied that motion.
 Handschu v.
 Special Servs.
 Div., 349 F. Supp.
 766 (S.D.N.Y.
 1972) ("Handschu I").
 Settlement negotiations followed.

 Oversight of the case was transferred from Judge Weinfeld to Senior United States District Judge Charles S. Haight, Jr. On May 24, 1979, Judge Haight certified the plaintiff class.
 Thereafter class counsel and the Corporation Counsel for the NYPD negotiated a proposed settlement of the class action which was approved by the District Court on May 14, 1985, Handschu v.
 Special Servs.
 Div., 605 F. Supp.
 1384 (S.D.N.Y.
 1985) ("Handschu II"), and affirmed by the Second Circuit.
 Handschu v.
 Special Servs.
 Div., 787 F.2d 828 (2d Cir.
 1986) ("Handschu III").
 The Settlement Agreement called for the NYPD to adopt guidelines governing future police conduct in the areas of videotaping surveillance, and intelligence-gathering activities. ("Original Handschu Guidelines").